STORIES OF OUR FAMILIES

 1920 - 1999

 Robert Louis Sheppard was born on 10th March 1920, the eighth child of Charles and Elsie (Gomez) Sheppard's family of 13 children.
 At the time of his birth, the Sheppard family lived at Stone Street, Port of Spain.
 But in 1937 Grandpa Charlie bought a large property at 30 Richmond Street to accommodate his already large and increasing family.
 Four year old Robert and his nine siblings moved in.
-My father, Andrew was the closest to Robert in age, born in 1922.
-They shared much of their childhood experiences, the most traumatic of which was the death of their father in 1933 when they were young boys.

 "Trinidad was and is a predominantly Roman Catholic Country because of its Spanish and French origins.
 I was Presbyterian.
 Being the last of six sons, obtaining a place in the Government-run main secondary school was a problem for my brother Robert and I because we had four older brothers attending that college, Queen’s Royal College, and their regulations did not permit any more than four pupils from any one family.